 A continuation of the campaign mode, Spec Ops is a collection of co-op missions revolving around the city of Verdansk.
 You team up with three other players to take on a variety of objectives on larger, more open maps, which sounds like it could be a lot of fun, especially for those who are tired of the constant onslaught of Zombies.

-Each one of the game’s missions throws an almost insurmountable amount of enemies at you and your squad with seemingly no end.
+Each one of the game’s missions throws an almost insurmountable amount of infinitely spawning enemies at you and your squad.
 Your team will be besieged on all sides by wave after wave of enemies and they don’t.
 Stop.
 Spawning.
 There’s no moment to rest, and it makes pushing forward, retreating or holding ground a bothersome task.

-Modern Warfare is aiming to be a live service game, with more Spec Ops missions coming over the year, so it’s clear that the mode will be refined and touched up at some point, but right now it’s the worst part of the game by a country mile.
+Modern Warfare is aiming to be a live service game, as more Spec Ops missions have arrived with the launch of Season 1, so it’s clear that the mode will be refined along the way, but right now it’s the worst part of the game by a country mile.
 Unless you’ve got three friends and you’re looking for an excuse to put your fist through a wall, Spec Ops currently has nothing worth your attention.

 As for the multiplayer, it’s your standard Call of Duty affair, with new weapons, perks, equipment and killstreaks drip-fed to you as you progress through the levels.
 For any returning player, Modern Warfare should feel immediately familiar, until you hit Rank 55 and start levelling up your Officer Rank instead of hitting a new Prestige.
 That’s a weird one.